themegrill/flash-toolkit/readme.txt

 * Tweak - Fix the blog widget style 2 design
 * Tweak - Updated fontawesome icon list and it's version to v4.7.0
 * Tweak - Increase the portfolio number in FT: Portfolio widget
+* Fix 	- Slider image not centered in full view port height

 == 1.1.3 - 2017-06-23 ==
 * Fix - Datepicker Field Not Working in Widget Area